LennartHennigs/DIYStreamDeck/README.md

 In addition you can define a `_default` application.
 These key definitions will be added to all apps and folders.
 They can be "overwritten" via specific folder or app definition.
 You can set `"ignore_default": "true"` for folders and apps where they should not be used.

 ## Settings

 The `key_def.json` File can  also contain a `settings` section.
-There you can define the `rotate` parameter (`CW` or `CCW`).
-This will rotate the keybaord.
+There you can define the `rotate` parameter (`CW` or `CCW` – clockwise or counter-clockwise).
+This will rotate the keyboard layout.
 This is useful when using the keypad in some 3D printed cases. 🆕

 ## Plugins